- Democratic Member of the U.S. House of Representatives

 In January 2015, Johnson went to the House floor to argue against the Regulatory Accountability Act, a bill aiming to require federal agencies to give advance notice of proposed regulations that were likely to have a substantial impact on the U.S. economy.
 Characterizing the 85,000+ pages of regulations that are added to the Federal Register each year as “the things that help make America a great country,” the congressman declared: “Don’t think that regulations are hurting you.
 Regulations are causing what benefits you are taking advantage of now.”

-That same month, Johnson objected vehemently when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his (Netanyahu’s) “profound disagreement” with the negotiated deal that the Obama Administration was pursuing with Iran.
+That same month, Johnson objected vehemently when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his (Netanyahu’s) strong opposition to the negotiated deal that the Obama Administration was pursuing with Iran.
 Specifically, Johnson took exception to “President Barack Obama being a black man disrespected by a foreign leader.”

 At a Congressional Progressive Caucus forum in March 2015, Johnson spoke about the recent rise of ISIL, the barbaric Islamic terrorist group that had overrun vast swaths of Iraq since President Obama—against the recommendations of his military advisors—withdrew all remaining U.S. troops from that country in December 2011.
 “A lot of people want to blame ISIL on the President, but its not truly his fault,” said Johnson.
 “He did exactly what needed to be done.”